dpeckett/opengs/README.md

 # OpenGS Android Builds

-Bringing opensource software to the Gigaset GS290 / GX290.
-This project is a work in progress.
+Open Android Builds for the Gigaset GS290 and GX290.